Mary Ellen Bute

 March 2005 - Museum of Contemporary Art, Los Angeles.
 An Evening of Visual Music Films curated by CVM, Presented by CVM and MOCA.
 Revelatory moments from the history of visual music, an exploration into the true lives of the kinetochromatic scientists, and a breathtaking leap into the now-and-beyond of an art form passionately devoted to purified sound and light.
 This event includes film and video by Fischinger, Belson, Bute, Brakhage, McLaren, Dwinnell Grant, Dockum, Neubauer, Baily, Ellis, and others.
 (More about this show)

 Promotional Flyers produced by Ted Nemeth Studios.
-Collection Center for Visual Music.
+From the Collection, and courtesy of Center for Visual Music.

 Become a Member of CVM - support the expansion of these research pages

 CVM online Library

 email to join our mailing list: list (at) centerforvisualmusic (dot) org